miamidougwarner/HumanActivity/Codebook.md

 ##Intermediate Variables
-feature.table - reads and loads the 561 types of measurements taken. unique.column.names - Output from make.names() on the 561 values in feature.table.
+feature.table - reads and loads the 561 types of measurements taken.

+unique.column.names - Output from make.names() on the 561 values in feature.table.
 R has specific requirements for column names.

-[training/test].measurements - contain the 561 normalized values for each activity and each volunteer.
+[training/test].measurements - contains the 561 normalized values for each activity and each volunteer.

 activity.label.table - contains the mapping for the activity identifiers. eg. "walking" & "sitting"